Cheesemans' Ecology Safaris

-- Purchase travel insurance that covers you for any COVID-related costs should you test positive before, on arrival, or before returning home.
+- Purchase travel insurance that covers you for any COVID-related costs should you contract COVID before or during your trip.
 See our Travel Insurance webpage for more information.

-We are working hard on keeping you up to date on the constant changes, so you can more easily plan for your destination country’s requirements, as well as entry requirements to the US.
-However, as we’ve seen, things change with limited notice, so it is ultimately you who must stay up to date on any requirements based on your travel route including, but not limited to, layover locations.
+We work hard to keep you up to date so you can more easily plan for your destination country’s requirements.
+However, it is ultimately you who must be current on any requirements based on your travel route including, but not limited to, layover locations.

 Country Entry Requirements

 - STEP (Smart Traveler Enrollment Program) – US Citizens should enroll to get travel updates, which may or may not include COVID-related changes.

-- US Embassy for your destination country and your flight route – US Citizens should check these periodically as their trip approaches for entry requirements, insurance requirements, and specific COVID vaccination requirements.
+- US Embassy for your destination country and your flight route – US Citizens should check these periodically as their trip approaches for entry requirements, insurance requirements, and specific COVID-related requirements.

-- Sherpa and Airheart are tools that can help you navigate the travel requirements by destination, but always verify this!
+- Sherpa and Airheart – These tools can help you navigate travel requirements by destination, but always verify them!